đź“– How to create Timer and configure it step-by-step

 11. You can also work with this field as with any other.
 You can display it on screens, in reports, search and sort data by it.

-12. The data in the field will be updated periodically and whenever the task is updated.
+12. The data in the field will be updated periodically and whenever the issue is updated.
 The frequency of automatic updates is now automatically detected.
-The less time is left, the more frequent updates will be.
+The less time remaining, the more frequent the updates will be.

 • Current intervals of time updates: